Mandatory for ALL international students

 Medical Exam & Biometric Data

 Students from certain countries must undergo a medical examination if they intend to remain in Canada for six months or more.
 Check Citizenship and Immigration Canada's website to see if this applies to you.

 Citizens of certain countries will be required to submit biometric data - see the list of countries and instructions here.

 Work Permit for Mandatory Internship/Co-op Terms

-Students in programs of study with mandatory co-op or internship terms, such as the Bachelor of Education programs, must obtain an Internship Work Permit (along with their CAQ & Study Permit).
+Students in programs of study with mandatory co-op or internship terms, such as the Bachelor of Education programs, must obtain a Co-op/Internship Work Permit (along with their CAQ & Study Permit).
 The application for the Co-op/Internship Work Permit must be made at the same time as the Study Permit if the co-op/internship starts in the first term of classes.